Learn something new every day

 One's environment can cause a raspy sounding cough to form.
 Smoke, allergies, dust, and temperature-controlled air can all result in a dry cough.
 The best way to combat this type of cough is to remove irritants from the air.
 If this is not possible, wrapping a piece of cloth around one's mouth and nose or purchasing a face mask will help to ease environmental factors.

 Generally, a raspy cough can be eliminated by drinking a large amount of water or other liquid.
 By staying hydrated, a dry cough will quickly go away.
 Another way to get rid of this type of cough is to use natural healing agents.
-Honey and herbal teas tend to sooth dry coughs.
+Honey and herbal teas tend to soothe dry coughs.
 Some people also find that placing one's face over a bowl of steaming water, and then covering the back of the head with a towel, is a good way to eliminate dryness.

 Various over-the-counter medications that have been formulated to relieve raspy coughs can also be purchased.
 These medications often contain honey and other soothing ingredients.
 If a dry cough is accompanied by fever, throat ache, or any other symptoms, it may be best to make an appointment with a medical doctor.